hovancik/hovancik.github.io/source/blog/2014-09-02-note-to-myself-learn-sass.html.markdown

 title: Note to myself- Learn SASS
 date: 2014-09-02 06:43 UTC
 tags: podcast, sass, css, rails, zurb, bootstrap, less
-category: software developer
 ---

 ## So recently I became obsessed with Podcasts.
 A lot.

 I guess I needed a break from people.
 Or listen to some different kind of people.
 Or not at all.